The Benefits of PR and Outreach Marketing for Apartments

 It’s also important to note the attitude that is necessary behind every PR tactic you employ.
 While you obviously know you need to attract prospective residents, you should have the mindset that your property will be a community asset.
 This outlook will help develop a positive relationship with your community, and residents will be more willing to support your development.
 Community support is one of the most important things to develop when bringing a property to a new area.
 Building these relationships with the community will ultimately help in the long run, especially if a property is ever in a PR crisis.

 This ties into our point above.
-Sponsoring events around the community is a great way to get involved.
+Outreach marketing for apartments and sponsoring events around the community is a great way to get involved.
 However, you can also accomplish this by promoting events happening in the community that your residents are interested in attending.
 Reach out to local restaurants and ask if there any happy hour specials worth promoting to your residents.
 Make the connections and show your support as a member of the community.

-While traditional press releases are still relevant, you need to look at how things are evolving.
-We’re always reiterating the implementation of social media, but PR professionals also emphasize the need to engage with your audience on social media.
+While traditional multifamily press releases are still relevant, you need to look at how things are evolving.
+We’re always reiterating the implementation of social media for apartments, but multifamily PR professionals also emphasize the need to engage with your audience on social media.

 In the multifamily world, this means you need to connect with local social media influencers, potential renters, and your residents.
 This is essential to a new apartment community because it strays away from traditional PR tactics which may not be as impactful.
 Instead, it embraces a highly trafficked medium that millennial renters are already using frequently to research.

-A presence on social media, on the news, and in the community is so crucial in today’s world that it’s hard for a brand to succeed without successful public relations — and it doesn’t have to be difficult for a marketing manager to get started.
+A presence on social media, on the news, and in the community is so crucial in today’s world that it’s hard for a multifamily brand to succeed without successful public relations — and it doesn’t have to be difficult for an apartment marketing manager to get started.